mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 ---

-@AneleMakhaba recently gave a Lunch 'n Learn talk that summarises this post.
+[Anele Makhaba](https://za.linkedin.com/in/anele-makhaba-a36692161) recently gave a Lunch 'n Learn talk that summarises this post.
 The talk explores the following:

 - Why do we need to configure Jenkins as Code?
 - Managing Jenkins as Code